apacheignite/documentation/deployment/kubernetes-deployment.md

   ]
 }
 [/block]
-The output has to show that know you have 5 Ignite pods up and running:
+The output should show that you now have 5 Ignite pods up and running:
 [block:code]
 {
   "codes": [